DephyInc/Actuator-Package/README.md

 The Dephy Actuator Package is a turn-key solution for people who want to test FlexSEA's capabilities or quickly design a prosthetic limb.
 The Package consists of a custom brushless motor integrated with a FlexSEA-Rigid circuit and a minimalist enclosure, pre-loaded embedded software, and a full suite of high-level software and test scripts.

+### Important - Compatibility
+You must use compatible firmware!
+Failure to do so will result in segmentation faults.
+Refer to the Dephy Wiki to know what goes with what.

 ### Scripts
 The fx_plan_stack API is a suite of functions that configure and control FlexSEA devices.
 Detailed information can be found on the Dephy Wiki, which is included in the references below.